longhorn/website/content/docs/1.6.0/deploy/important-notes/index.md

 The `Default Backing Image Manager Image`, `Default Instance Manager Image` and `Default Share Manager Image` settings were deprecated and removed from `v1.5.0`.
 These default manager image settings can be changed on the manager starting command line only.
 They should be modified in the Longhorn deploying manifest or `values.yaml` in Longhorn chart.

-### `Allow Node Drain with the Last Healthy Replica` Settings Removed
-The `Allow Node Drain with the Last Healthy Replica` setting was deprecated in Longhorn v1.4.2  and is now removed.
-Please use the new setting [Node Drain Policy](../../references/settings#node-drain-policy) instead.

 ### Instance Managers Consolidated

 Engine instance managers and replica instance managers has been consolidated.
 Previous engine/replica instance managers are now deprecated, but they will still provide service to the existing attached volumes.